grimace87/Stitchy/crates/stitchy/README.md

 Defaults can be saved to a file `.stitchyrc` in your home directory.
 Whenever you run `stitchy`, these defaults are applied, unless you override them in the current command.

-- Save default options using the flag `--setdefaults` and the options you want to save - though do not pass a number of images - and a stitch operation will not take place but rather the defaults file will be written using the other arguments supplied
+- Save default options using the flag `--setdefaults` and the options you want to save (if a number of images is provided it will not be saved in settings, ut the stitch will continue)
 - Clear the defaults by running `stitchy --cleardefaults`
 - Check the current defaults by running `stitchy --printdefaults`; this has the same effect as printing the contents of the `.stitchyrc` file to the terminal.